Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-4/index.md

 - Provides a snapshot of costs by service, forecasted costs, etc. COST EXPLORER
 - Provides a way to drill into specific charges and group/filter by service, region, tags, etc.
 - Can provide a forecast of charges based on existing usage AWS PRICING CALCULATOR
-- Prior iterations were called the "Total Cost of Ownership" (TCO) Calculator and the "Simple Monthly Calculator"
+- Prior iterations were called the "Total Cost of Ownership" (TCO) Calculator and the "Simple Monthly Calculator."
 - Publicly available at calculator.aws
-- Provides an estimate of costs based on the services chosen (useful for existing customers, as well as those who are evaluating AWS)
+- Provides an estimate of costs based on the services chosen (helpful in existing customers, as well as those who are evaluating AWS)
 ##### AWS BUDGETS
 - Create and track budgets and send alerts
 - Alerts can be based on actual AND forecasted spend
 - Can filter alarms by region and service
-- Budgets can be created for cost, usage, Savings Plans and Reservations
+- Budgets can be created for cost, usage, Savings Plans, and Reservations
 ##### CLOUDWATCH BILLING ALERTS/ALARMS
 - Activated through Billing (not through CloudWatch)
 - More limited than Budgets; only used to send alerts
-- Alerts can only be based on actual spend (NOT forecasted)
+- Alerts can only be based on actual spending (NOT forecasted)
 - Filtering by region is not possible

-That's it for Part 4 (and final) of this series.
+That's it for this series's Part 4 (and the final).
 We covered all the **Billing and Pricing**.
-With this, we've corvered all the content required for the exam.
+With this, we've covered all the content required for the exam.

 #### Tips
 1. Read the questions carefully
-- Look for qualifier phrases such as "least expensive," or "with the least amount of effort"
+- Look for qualifier phrases such as "least expensive" or "with the least amount of effort."
 - There may be more than one correct answer
-2. You can usually eliminate two answers right away because they don’t make sense ("the distractors")
+2. You can usually eliminate two answers right away because they don't make sense ("the distractors")
 3. Correct answers:
 - Are usually simple
-- Usually involve an AWS managed service
+- Usually, involve an AWS-managed service
-4. Make your first pass through all questions, answering things you’re sure of
+4. Make your first pass through all questions, answering things you're sure of
 - Flag the others to come back to
 - Make a second pass on all questions if you have time
-- Sometimes a question later in the exam will help you remember an earlier answer Never leave a question unanswered - It will automatically be marked wrong - Guessing at least gives you a chance
+- Sometimes, a question later in the exam will help you remember an earlier answer.
+Never leave a question unanswered - It will automatically be marked wrong - Guessing at least gives you a chance
 - [Take the official practice exam](https://aws.amazon.com/certification/certification-prep/)

 #### What to Expect
 - ONLINE
-  - Check in 30 minutes prior to exam
+  - Check-in 30 minutes before exam
   - Required to run a system test (for video and audio)
   - Required to show ID
   - Required to show the proctor pictures/video of your surroundings
-  - Wired Internet connection recommended (you might not be able to resume if disconnected)
+  - Wired Internet connection is recommended (you might not be able to resume if disconnected)
-  - Digital scratchpad provided in software Will be monitored via your web cam
+  - Digital scratchpad provided in software Will be monitored via your webcam
 - AT A TESTING CENTER
   - Arrive early
   - Required to show ID